 Tansel had year-long stints in Dallas, Texas coaching for the Dallas Mustangs Swim Team national group and the Dallas Aquatic Masters.
 Before that, he worked at Poseidon Swimming Inc. and volunteered for the Spiders at the University of Richmond.
 His first coaching job was for Silver Medal, top tier USA Swim club, Oakland Live Y’ers in Troy, Michigan.

 A decorated swimmer himself, Tansel swam for Oakland University, where he was named the Summit League Swimmer of the Year in 2005 and received All-Summit League First Team honors from 2003-08.
 Tansel was elected team captain during his final two seasons for the Golden Grizzlies.

 Tansel earned his master’s degree in sport management from EMU and graduated from Oakland University in 2008 with a bachelor’s degree in business management.
-Bryon is a native of Dundee, Mich. and has been married to Danielle Tansel as of 2010.
+Tansel, who is married (Danielle), is a native of Dundee, Mich.